Temporal Interval Cliques and Independent Sets: Order-Preserving Temporal Interval Graphs

-Now we generalize \cref{thm:oppolytime} and show how to solve \TIS on \emph{almost} order preserving temporal graphs, that is, graphs that most of their vertices agree on a common ordering.
+Now we generalize \cref{thm:oppolytime} and show how to solve \TC and \TIS on \emph{almost} order-preserving temporal unit interval graphs, that is, graphs that most of their vertices agree on a common ordering.
 To this end, we define a \emph{distance} of a temporal graph to order preservation.
 This distance is measured by the size of the minimum vertex set that obstructs the compatibility of a total RE order of a temporal interval graph.
 We define it as follows and give an illustration in \cref{fig:opvd}.